How to use Computer Vision to Find Text in C#

 $vbLabelText $csharpLabel

-Now this code has two outputs, the first is a .png file saved by StampCropRectangleAndSaveAs which is used for debugging.
-We can see where IronCV (Computer Vision) thought the text was:
+This code has two outputs.
+The first is a .png file saved by StampCropRectangleAndSaveAs used for debugging.
+This technique is also covered in our highlight texts for debugging guide.
+We can see where IronCV (Computer Vision) detected the text:

 IRONSOFTWARE